 We have also presented different diagnostic tools and metrics to diagnose under-sampling problems, some of these metrics aiming at tackling the challenges of detecting the spatial correlations.

 Finally, more importantly for the user is the ability to set the simulations parameters in such a way that the required CPU time is minimized while ensuring that the bias on local tallies is kept to a minimum and that the uncertainty is estimated with the better accuracy possible.
 Providing such an information to the user is of utmost importance, but is an extremely complicated task, as the proper adjustment of the simulation parameters (in particular the number of cycles, and the number of neutrons per cycles) depends strongly on the configuration studied: for example the dimensions of the system and its compositions affect its dominance ration which, when close to unity, requires very high statistics of neutrons to be simulated.
-As an example, Figure [CPU] has been obtained by running many simulations of the pin-cell test case discussed previously.
+As an example, Figure 30 has been obtained by running many simulations of the pin-cell test case discussed previously.
 This figure shows the statistical uncertainty on the mean estimated flux in a cell at the extremity of the pin-cell (left plot) and at the center of the pin-cell (right plot), as a function of the number of neutrons per cycle (x-axis) and of the number of cycles (y-axis).
 It can be used by Monte Carlo criticality codes users to balance the number of neutrons per generation and the number of generation, by considering a specific example – fuel cell.
 In particular, the following facts are important to have in mind:

 to avoid biases on local tallies, the number of neutrons per generation has to be bigger than 10^3